-- D - Removal of peritoneal disease (so called debulking surgery) including omentectomy and pelvic and para-aortic lymphadenectomy, if complete removal of the peritoneal disease can be achieved, is recommended (as initial surgery or after 3-6 cycles of chemotherapy). - D Six cycles of chemotherapy with platinum/etoposide combinations are recommended. - D In patients in complete remission after initial surgery and chemotherapy, dose-intensive regimen followed by high-dose chemotherapy with stem cell support and pelvic radiotherapy can be considered.
+- Removal of peritoneal disease (debulking surgery) including omentectomy and pelvic and para-aortic lymphadenectomy, if complete removal of the peritoneal disease can be achieved, is recommended (as initial surgery or after 3-6 cycles of chemotherapy). - D Six cycles of chemotherapy with platinum or etoposide combinations are recommended. - For patients in complete remission after initial surgery and chemotherapy, dose-intensive regimen followed by high-dose chemotherapy with stem cell support and pelvic radiotherapy can be considered.

-Management of refractory/recurrent disease
+Management of refractory or recurrent disease

-- D There is no standard treatment. - Clinical trials with new drugs tailored to the biology of the tumour are strongly recommended.
+- D There is no standard treatment for patients with refractory or recurrent disease. - Clinical trials with new drugs tailored to the biology of the tumour are strongly recommended.